fusionlanguage/fut/doc/reference.md

 arrayRef.Sort(startIndex, count);
 ```

-To retrieve index of a number in a sorted array, use `BinarySearch`:
+To retrieve the index of a number in a sorted array, use `BinarySearch`:

 ```csharp
 int index = sortedArray.BinarySearch(value, startIndex, count);